Physical and Mental Health

 Students with Disabilities

-OIED is committed to providing education abroad opportunities to students with disabilities.
+OIP is committed to providing education abroad opportunities to students with disabilities.
 The key for any study abroad participant is flexibility.
-OIED and the Office of Disability Services are available to help students find accessibility information for each program.
+OIP and the Office of Disability Services are available to help students find accessibility information for each program.

 For additional information, students are encouraged to contact Mobility International for assistance in finding programs and overseas support services.